 How to protect your property from fraud

-People are increasingly falling victim to property fraud because the tactics that scammers use are now much more sophisticated.
+People are increasingly falling victim to property fraud as scammers use more sophisticated tactics.
 We take a look at what you can do to protect yourself.

 What is property fraud?